GiuliaLavizzari/SciComp_python/README.md

 ```
 ### Plotting decorator
 Designed a plotting decorator for quick plotting in python using CMS style.
 Luminosity and status can be changed, defaults are run2 (137/fb) and prelyminary.
 Can also change `rc.palette` on the fly.
 Figures are saved both in pdf and png.
 An example of the result can be found in the dedicated folder.

+## Lecture 8

+## profiling exercise
+To test `cProfile` I took the script I had translated to numba in Lecture 7, slightly modifying the function (without numba!).
+I tried adding some dummy method for slowing down the scrip, e.g. a print, and checked the different outcome of the profiling.
+Everything was then displayed through snakeviz.
+Some screenshots are available in the dedicated README of Lecture 8.